Ch-Mudasir007/ML_Basis_project/README.md

-Sentiment Analysis with Pre-trained Models
+# Sentiment Analysis with Pre-trained Models

+## Objective
-Objective: Learn to use pre-trained models for sentiment analysis on text data.
+Learn to use pre-trained models for sentiment analysis on text data.

-Tools: Python, Hugging Face, Pandas, Scikit-learn
-Steps:
+## Tools
+- Python
+- Hugging Face
+- Pandas
+- Scikit-learn

+## Steps

+1. **Collect a Dataset**
-Collect a dataset of text reviews (e.g., movie reviews from IMDB).
+   - Gather a dataset of text reviews (e.g., movie reviews from IMDB).

-Preprocess the text data (tokenization, cleaning).
+2. **Preprocess the Text Data**
+   - Tokenization
+   - Cleaning

+3. **Perform Sentiment Analysis**
-Use a pre-trained model from Hugging Face to perform sentiment analysis.
+   - Use a pre-trained model from Hugging Face to perform sentiment analysis.

+4. **Evaluate Model Performance**
-Evaluate the model's performance using metrics like accuracy, precision, recall, and F1-score.
+   - Use metrics like accuracy, precision, recall, and F1-score.